 Is the Guelph real estate market going to crash?

-We anticipate a constant flow of buyers from the GTA all year long.
+We anticipate a constant flow of buyers from area codes 437, 416 and 905 all year long.
 This alone is going to be enough to maintain an average price increase over 2020.
 But with mortgage rates not anticipated to increase until 2023, it will also fuel growth.

-However, we do believe that some segments of the Guelph real estate market are going to slowly fall, or lag the market in the coming months.
+However, as Guelph real estate agents we do believe that some segments of the Guelph real estate market are going to slowly fall, or lag the market in the coming months.

 The $1 million plus segment is going to gain share over the full year, but it’s getting to the point of saturation.
 In recent weeks, we’ve seen higher and higher highs set here.
 Some of them have been expected, but others are complete head scratchers.